AdityaGoyal1999/Computer-Vision/README.md

 # Computer Vision

-Main concepts of Modern computer vision.
+Main concepts of modern computer vision.
 I'll start from rudimentary topics like correlation/convolution to Neural object detection.

 ### Contents of the repository